Tips for Staying Sober During the Holidays

 Be aware that sometimes when someone does something that really bothers us, that can actually be a reflection of something about ourselves that we do not like or do not accept.

-This is a very loud, very hyper busy time of year.
-Those of us who suffer from a mental illness or substance abuse can get overwhelmed by the stimulus.
+The holidays are a very loud and hyper-busy time of year.
+Those of us who suffer from a mental illness or substance abuse can easily get overwhelmed by the added stimulus.

 Brew a cup of tea or cocoa, read a book, or watch a movie.
-Take quiet time for self-care so that you can recharge your batteries.
+Take advantage of quiet time for self-care so you can relax and recharge your batteries.

-When you step up and get into the swing of it, enjoying sober holidays can be a refreshing and enlightening experience.
+When get into the swing of it, enjoying getting thru holidays sober can be a refreshing and enlightening experience.

 Being fully present and mindful allows you to take full advantage of what life has to offer.
-The old patterns of drinking or taking drugs will completely lose their attraction when you embrace sobriety and love your new life.
+The old patterns of drinking or taking drugs will completely lose their grip when you embrace sobriety and love your new life in recovery.

-Surviving the holidays sober isn’t always easy, and it isn’t always fun, but it’s very, very do-able.
-Just remember, you aren’t alone.
-We all struggle sometimes.
+Staying sober during the holidays isn’t always easy, and it isn’t always fun, but it’s very do-able.
+Just remember, we all struggle sometimes, and you aren’t alone.

 Be kind.
-Be thankful for what you do have.
-Give freely, and get in touch with that generosity that is such an important part of what it means to be human, but is so overlooked and, sadly, in such short supply in our culture these days.
+Be thankful for what you have.
+Give freely and get in touch with the gratitude that is such an important part of what it means to be human.

 Facebook